-Chichester Runners organises a Couch to 5k group for beginners every year, following the well known NHS 9-week Couch to 5k program.
+Chichester Runners organises a Couch to 5K course for beginners every year, following the well known NHS 9-week Couch to 5K program.

 Everyone finds that first step out of their front door is the hardest one.
 The benefit of joining our group is the support you’ll get from the other participants, the enthusiastic leaders and club members who will run with you and the impetus of having a definite time to turn up and run.